thindil/steamsky/bin/doc/MODDING.md

   from *game.dat* file, you can set this parameter to any text value.
 - Attribute `price` is price of the item.
 If you want that item will be not possible to buy or sell in bases, set it price to 0.
 - Tag `data`: optional tag.
 Each tag is one value.
-For items used as food it is value of hunger reduced by one portion.
-For item used as drinks, value of thirst reduced by one portion.
-For ammunition first value is damage done by that ammunition, second is ammunition type (1 - normal, 2 - piercing, 3 - exploding).
-For working tools it is chance for item to be damaged during work.
-For harpoon guns ammunition it is how long (in combat turns) item will be stuck in enemy ship.
-For weapons and armor pieces first value is change for item to be damaged during combat, second entry for weapons is damage done by weapon and for armor piece it is amount of damage reduced by this armor.
+For items used as food for example, it is the value of hunger reduced by one portion.
+For items used as drinks, it's the value of thirst reduced by one portion.
+For ammunition, the first value is damage done by that ammunition, second is ammunition type (1 - normal, 2 - piercing, 3 - exploding).
+For working tools, it is the chance for the item to be damaged during work.
+For harpoon guns ammunition, it is how long (in combat turns) item will be stuck in the enemy ship.
+For weapons and armor pieces, the first value is the chance of the item being damaged during combat, second entry for weapons is damage done by weapon and for armor, it is the amount of damage reduced by this armor.
-  Third entry for weapons is number of skill used by this weapon (from *game.dat* file, entry *Skills*) and for armor is amount of levels of dodge skill which this armor reduce when worn.
-Forth entry for weapon is amount of hands used (1 for one-handed, 2 for two-handed weapons).
+  Third entry for weapons is the number of skill used by this weapon (from *game.dat* file, entry *Skills*) and for armor is amount of levels of dodge skill which this armor reduces when worn.
+Forth entry for weapon is the amount of hands used (1 for one-handed, 2 for two-handed weapons).
 Fifth entry for weapon is damage type (1 - cutting damage, 2 - impaling damage, 3 - blunt damage).
-- Tag `description`: In game description of item.
+- Tag `description`: In game description of the item.
 Can have any value.

 ## Recipes

-### General informations
+### General information
 - Default game crafting recipes are in *recipes.dat* file which is in *data* directory.
 - If you want remove or update any existing recipe, you can do it in *recipes.dat* file in *data* directory or in modification file (better option) add tag `recipe` with attribute `index` which value will be index of selected recipe and attribute `action`.
-Then if you modify existing recipe, add changed values.
+Then if you modify an existing recipe, add changed values.

 ### Recipe data structure